 2016 Eight year most influential theme section paper award

-[ABGR10] Kyriakos Anastasakis, Behzad Bordbar, Geri Georg & Indrakshi Ray
+[ABGR10] Kyriakos Anastasakis, Behzad Bordbar, Geri Georg & Indrakshi Ray On challenges of model transformation from UML to Alloy

 In: Journal on Software and Systems Modeling (SoSyM), Volume 9, Issue 1, pp. 69-86, Springer, January 2010.